 The ability to make specific predictions about the significant and salient features of each phase of tumor development and how specific perturbations affect the process only in those specific phases.
 This key difference from most modeling approaches is that our conceptual framework makes predictions about how specific perturbations affect each phase.

-We feel that the combination of conceptual novelty and unique set of tools position us to probe the ecological and molecular underpinnings of carcinogenesis with unprecedented resolution in a living organism over time.
+We feel that the combination of conceptual novelty and unique set of tools position us to probe the ecological and evolutionary underpinnings of carcinogenesis with unprecedented resolution in a living organism over time.

 RESEARCH STRATEGY